 Nov 2016: 93.0 Metres (305 Feet)

-Known as “Lahad Datu”, this tree is located near Ulu Purut Research Station (UPRS) Camp, which is about 7 Kilometres (4.35 Miles) east of Danum Valley Field Centre (DVFC).
+Known as “Lahad Datu”, this tree is located near the Ulu Purut Research Station (UPRS) Camp, about 7 Kilometres (4.35 Miles) east of the Danum Valley Field Centre (DVFC).
 Most media reported its height as 94.1 Metres (308.7 Feet), an estimated height by laser sensor.
 About 3 months later, an expedition team visited the tree.
-They carried out more precise measurement by tape and confirmed that the average height of Lahad Datu is 93.0 Metres.
+They carried out more precise measurements using a tape measure and confirmed that the average height of Lahad Datu is 93.0 Metres.

 Jun 2016: 89.5 Metres (294 Feet)